 Another way to add texture?
 Baskets.

-Many popular fair-trade stores have incredibly beautiful hand-woven baskets available that can add just that fall touch you are going for.
+Many popular fair-trade stores such as Ten Thousand Villages have incredibly beautiful hand-woven baskets available that can add just that fall touch you are going for.

 Bonus #1: You are helping an artisan support his or her family with a traditional craft.